-Russia and U.S. Exchange Barbs Over FBI Indictments
+'Incontrovertible' Meddling to U.S. Is 'Just Blabber' to Russia

 McMaster also scoffed at the suggestion that the U.S. would work with Russia on cyber security issues.

-“I’m surprised there are any Russian cyber experts available based on how active most of them have been undermining our democracies in the West,” he said to laughter.
+“I’m surprised there are any Russian cyber-experts available based on how active most of them have been undermining our democracies in the West,” he said to laughter.
 “So I would just say that we would love to have a cyber dialogue when Russia is sincere.”

 The federal indictment brought Friday by special counsel Robert Mueller represents the most detailed allegations to date of illegal Russian meddling during the campaign that sent Trump to the White House.